zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/mem/README.md

 * Accumulator efficiency
 * SIMD utilization

-This corresponds to the **32×64×64 tile** used in your architecture design.
+This corresponds to the **32×64×64 tile** used in the architecture design.

 ---